HwWobbe/WipHww/README.md

 ...

 - ensure preparations for the ethics discussion are beyond adequate.
   - consider the significance of LsT surprizes

+ - Boast appeal has increased as a result of a first vMeeting

 <hr>